jimmoffitt/tb-usage-cost-metrics/README.md

 # Usage and Cost in Tinybird

 ## Introduction
+As described in the [Tinybird documentation](https://www.tinybird.co/docs/billing/plans-and-pricing.html), pricing is driven by the amount of compressed data stored and the amount of data processed.
+Processed data includes the amount of data written to Data Sources and Materialized Views, and the amount of data read to generate API responses and serve Query API requests.

-This data project contains a ```tb-usage_cost``` API endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all Data Sources and Pipes in your Tinybird Workspace.
-With this project, you can quickly create an endpoint that returns billing estimates and measures the metrics drive those estimates.
+This data project contains a ```tb-usage-cost``` API endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all Data Sources, Materialized Views, and Pipes in your Tinybird Workspace.
+With this project, you can quickly create an endpoint that returns billing estimates and measures the metrics that drive those estimates.

 The endpoint returns the total processed and stored data:
 - Data written to Data Sources and Materialized Views from `tinybird.datasources_ops_log`
-- Data read to generate API Endpoint responses from `tinybird.pipe_stats`
+- Data read to generate API Endpoint responses and serve Query API requests from `tinybird.pipe_stats`
 - Data stored in your Data Sources and Materialized Views from `tinybird.datasources_storage`

 The API Endpoint accepts three query parameters to customize your request: